mojiez/java8_learning/README_trans.md

 // ZoneRules[currentStandardOffset=-03:00]
 ```

-### LocalTime
+### LocalTime 当地时间

-LocalTime represents a time without a timezone, e.g. 10pm or 17:30:15.
+LocalTime represents a time without a timezone 表示没有时区的时间, e.g. 10pm or 17:30:15.
 The following example creates two local times for the timezones defined above.
 Then we compare both times and calculate the difference in hours and minutes between both times.

 ```java
 LocalTime now1 = LocalTime.now(zone1);